 There’s all sorts of curious in New Norfolk.
 There’s antiques to sift through in a former mental asylum, and on the main street, Fly Wheel is a lovely store committed to good-old letter writing.
-Step in and get all old-fashioned letter for someone who will enjoy receiving a letter in the mail rather than a bill?
+Step in and get all old-fashioned letter for someone who will enjoy receiving a letter printed using an old printing press and lead type.
 Overnight in New Norfolk at Woodbridge on the Derwent.

-Head back to Hobart for your last night, via Mona, David Walsh’s creation.
-Wander the museum, have a cheeky pinot in the Void bar underground.
+Head back to Hobart for your last night via Mona, David Walsh’s Museum of Old and New Art.
+Wander the museum, have a pinot in the Void bar underground.
 Don’t spend too much time down there, the Ether Building awaits.
 This is where they encourage you to ‘quaff Moorilla wine.’
 There’s a long winemaking history on this little peninsula that’s worth finding out about.